 I have numerous Raspberry Pis – and each are for different things.
 My favorite is the Pi NAS (Network Attached Storage) server – I have a RAID-Z1 (four drives) that can be accessed by any computer on the network via a Samba share.
 This also gets backed up weekly (cron) to an external drive completely separate from those four, just in case of a catastrophic failure.
 My next Pi project is going to be replacing my DNS server with PiHole so I can be in more control of the DNS blocking on my network.
 (I tried PFBlocker numerous times and have run into a variety of weird issues – so I’m going for something else)

 I also completely rebuilt my PC.
 The computer I had was a 2008 Velocity Micro machine and had a lot of trouble keeping, especially during gameplay.
 I stripped it down to bare metal, and started from scratch.
 Most importantly, I replaced the motherboard with an AMD B550 Aorus Elite with a Ryzen 5 5600X processor.
 I also upgraded the power supply, memory, and graphic card.
 There are 5 slots for hard drives, so I added a server HBA card to get the best throughput from each of the drives to the PCI lanes.
 I put back in the original CD rom drives, but I also added a hot swap bay in the front for hard drives; add the fans and lights, and it’s basically a brand new machine.

 Recently I’ve been experimenting with a couple of different VPN tunnels to reach a friend’s LAN.
 So far we’ve tested OpenVPN and Wireguard (both on pfSense).
-They work mostly the same, but have some subtle differences – with Wireguard, we were more easily able to implement a Point-to-Point tunneling protocol using a /31 network (with only two nodes – our two routers).
+They work mostly the same, but have some subtle differences – with Wireguard, we were more easily able to implement a /31 network (with only two nodes – our two routers).